ppy/osu-wiki/wiki/Tournaments/o!mLN/3/en.md

 ## Participants

-*Note: Ranks are recorded at the end of registration.*
+*Note: Ranks were recorded at the end of registration.*

 | Rank | Player |
 | --: | :-- |